Urinary tract infection

 If you have a severe kidney infection, or if a bladder or kidney infection causes other problems, you may need hospital care.

-How can men care for a urinary tract infection (UTI)?
+How can women care for a urinary tract infection (UTI)?

-• Drink extra water for the next day or two.
-This will help make the urine less concentrated and help wash out the bacteria causing the infection.
-(If you have kidney, heart, or liver disease and have to limit your fluids, talk with your doctor before you increase your fluid intake.)
+• Drink extra water and other fluids for the next day or two.
+This will help make the urine less concentrated and help wash out the bacteria that are causing the infection.
+(If you have kidney, heart, or liver disease and have to limit fluids, talk with your doctor before you increase the amount of fluids you drink.)

 • Avoid drinks that are carbonated or have caffeine.
 They can irritate the bladder.